johnsyweb/crashcourse/README.md

 ### CourseDataImporter

 Handles the importing and processing of GPS course data.
-It manages the file selection interface and handles the parsing of GPS files through the GPXFile component.
+It manages the file selection interface and handles the parsing of GPS files through the GPXFile and FITFile components.

 ### CourseSimulation